-Before you capture a profile in Streamline, you must Connect Streamline to your device on page 3-25 and 3.2 Choose a counter template on page 3-27.
+Before you capture a profile in Streamline, you must 3.1 Connect Streamline to your device on page 3-25 and 3.2 Choose a counter template on page 3-27.

-- Click Start Capture to start capturing data from the target device.
+1. In the Start view, click Start Capture to start capturing data from the target device.

 Specify the name and location on the host for the capture file that Streamline creates when the capture is complete.
-Streamline then switches to Live view and waits for you to start the application on the device. - 2.
-Start the application that you want to profile.
+Streamline then switches to Live view and waits for you to start the application on the device.

+2. Start the application that you want to profile.

-Live view shows charts for each counter that you selected.
+The Live view shows charts for each counter that you selected.
 Below the charts is a list of running processes in your application with their CPU usage.
 The charts now start updating in real time to show the data that gatord captures from your running application.

-- 3. Unless you specified a capture duration, click Stop capture to end the capture.
+3. Unless you specified a capture duration, in the Capture Control view, click Stop capture and analyze to end the capture.

 Streamline stores the capture file in the location that you specified previously, and then prepares the capture for analysis.
-When complete, the capture appears in the Timeline view. - 4.
-IMPORTANT: Switch back to the terminal running the lwi_me.py script and press any key to terminate it.
+When complete, the capture appears in the Timeline view.

+4. IMPORTANT: Switch back to the terminal running the lwi_me.py script and press any key to terminate it.
 The script kills all processes that it started and removes gatord from the target.

-- Generate a performance report on page 3-29 - To analyze performance with Streamline, see Analyze your capture in the Arm Streamline User Guide.
+- 3.4 Generate a performance report on page 3-29 - To analyze performance with Streamline, see Analyze your capture in the Arm Streamline User Guide.